TabbyML/tabby/docs/faq.md

 However, you should probably **not** use this project when:

 * You want to train custom architectures not covered by this project.
-* You see no value in the key features listed at the top of this document.
+* You see no value in the [project key features](https://github.com/OpenNMT/CTranslate2#key-features).

 ## What are the known limitations?